What is the Joy of the Lord Nehemiah 8:10 Devotional

 Psalm 91:2 ESV

 God is our strong tower and fortress in times of trouble.
-He is our protection from the world.
-And the place we can find joy and strength when we need them the most.
+He’s our protection from the world and the place where we can find joy and spiritual strength when we need them the most.

 Living in the Joy of the Lord

-Let’s look at one more Bible verse that teaches us about living in the Joy of the Lord.
+Let’s look at one more verse from God’s Word that teaches us about living in God’s joy…

 Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.